bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   expresses an angle in the unit of degrees.
 It is currently being utilized by the 'edge' operation such that when this option is set it expresses that a Bezier curve should be drawn instead of a straight line that connects two different nodes.
-The wider this value, the more curved edge should end up.
+A negative value expresses that it should veer to the left hand side of the normal trajectory.
+A positive value expresses that it should veer to the right hand side.

 + shift:<length>